 \\ The other Authorized Issuers are expected to adopt similar general resolutions.

-\\\ Including the \$170 million annual obligation (ending June 30, 2034) to The City of New York.
+\\\ Effective July 1, 2021, the \$170 million annual obligation to The City of New York has been eliminated as a result of the defeasance of all of the outstanding STARC bonds.